 Employment Outlook and Salary Info

-State and federal government agencies were the primary employers of foresters and conservation scientists in 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-In that year, roughly 36,500 individuals were employed in the field in the United States.
-Employment opportunities for foresters and conservation scientists are expected to grow by 7% in the decade spanning 2014-2024, which is about as fast as the average for all occupations.
+State and federal government agencies were the primary employers of foresters and conservation scientists in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+In that year, roughly 13,900 individuals were employed in the field in the United States.
+Employment opportunities for foresters and conservation scientists are expected to decline by 3% in the decade spanning 2018-2028.

 Organizations offering certification for conservation scientists and foresters include the Society for Range Management and the Society of American Foresters.
 Candidates must have a minimum of a bachelor's degree, as well as professional experience.
 Certification is voluntary, but it might offer employees an opportunity to move into positions of management in their respective fields.